yoe/SReview/README.md

 - `cut_ready`: the `cut_talk` script has finished.
 - `generating_previews`: the `previews` script is running, or scheduled to start.
-- `preview`: the `previews` script has finished.
+- `needs_notify`: the `previews` script has finished, and a notification needs to be sent to the user responsible for reviewing the talk.
+- `preview`: the notification was sent.
 This talk is now ready for review by a human being (the webinterface is necessary for this step).
 - `review_done`: human review has finished
 - `generating_data`: the `transcode` script is running, or scheduled to start.